VASELINE, ointment, 100 g, tube/jar

 • general patient care

-• wound care for treatment of dry/dehydrated peri-wound skin area
+• wound care for treatment of dry or dehydrated peri-wound skin areas

 • severe malnourished children with skin lesions